This Winter Machine: The Clockwork Man

 In the not too-distant future, mankind has perfected human cloning.
 From birth to adult takes an accelerated 7 years incubation, then another 2 years raised and socialised in huge cities that are covered by artificial domes.
 A pre-rendered image of the sun is projected on the ceiling during the day, replaced by the moon at night.

 Eventually they are ready to leave into the outside world.

 They are bred male and sterile and have no rights to marry or study, travel or vote.
 They are born to simply take the jobs that nobody wants or are considered dangerous and cannot yet be automated.

 They are given pills to take daily to keep them healthy and help them fight infection, but that in reality, keep them docile, skinny and unambitious.

 Society has labelled them The Clockwork Men…

 More personnel changes were to come in January 2024 with John Cook leaving to concentrate on his own project ‘Age of Distraction'.
-Following Cook’s departure, the band had a couple of live appearances to fulfil, so an advertisement to find a replacement was immediately issued.
-As a temporary measure, rehearsals began with Aaron Gidney from This Winter Machine’s good friends Grace and Fire stepping in to fill the role.
-Two successful Scottish shows followed in Kinross and Glasgow respectively and in May of 2024, it was announced that Gidney would join the band as a permanent member whilst also remaining as guitarist for Grace and Fire.
+Following Cook's departure, the band had a couple of live appearances to fulfil, so an advertisement to find a replacement was immediately issued.
+As a temporary measure, rehearsals began with Aaron Gidney from This Winter Machine's good friends Grace and Fire stepping in to fill the role.
+Two successful Scottish shows followed in Kinross and Glasgow respectively and in May 2024, it was announced that Gidney would join the band as a permanent member whilst also remaining as guitarist for Grace and Fire.

 In late 2024, Gidney and long-time drummer Alan Wilson stepped away from the band.
 As of 2025, the drum stool was filled by Hugo Donno-Fuller, and Drifting Sun guitarist Ralph Cardall became the band's new guitarist.
 The first show with this line-up took place on 25 January 2025 in Leeds at Seven Arts, alongside Cornish prog outfit The Emerald Dawn.